-Figure 2-1 Food list.
+Figure 2-2 Food details - Salted Butter.

-This table shows the first 50 rows, each corresponding to an ingredient.
-The table shows the NDB number, description and food group for each ingredient.
-Clicking on the number or description leads to a detailed table for the ingredient.
-This table comes in two forms, basic details and full details, and the information we want is in the full details.
-The full detailed table for the first ingredient can be found at the url: https://ndb.nal.usda.gov/ndb/foods/show/1?format=Full (as shown in Figure 2-2).
+first ingredient can be found at the url: https://ndb.nal.usda.gov/ndb/foods/ show/1?format=Full (as shown in Figure 2-2).

 There are two areas of information that need to be extracted from this detailed table: